 rainsoundsforsleeping

-Medical disclaimer: This page provides general guidance based on published AAP recommendations.
+Medical disclaimer: This page provides general guidance based on the AAP 2023 noise-exposure policy and the Hugh et al 2014 sleep-machine study.
 It is not medical advice.
 Always consult your pediatrician before using sound machines or ambient sound with infants, particularly those under 3 months or with known hearing concerns.

-50 dB maximum, 7 feet minimum from the crib.
+Keep it quiet (aim for 50 dB or lower, the nursery noise limit) and place the device well away from the crib (about 6.5 feet or more).
 Use a sleep timer (30-60 minutes), not all-night.
 No headphones or earbuds.
 No device on the crib rail.
 Measure actual dB with a phone app before regular use.
 Ask your pediatrician first.

 How to Measure dB on Your Phone